Subsystem · incremental

 Done target/hello-0.1.0.jar

-Compile 2 source file(s) [source changed]
+Compile 2 source file(s) [source set changed]

 Stale (Kotlin) removed 1 orphan class file